 From my teenage years, I had always practiced meditation on and off.
-Mostly off to be honest, but as I got older that too has become more important to me.
+Mostly off to be honest, but as I got older, that too has become more important to me.
 Although these are all healthy activities, meditation, works directly on our central engine.
-It assists me to create an internal state of mind, thoughts, and emotions.
-Our most potent resource is the internal state we create.
+It assists me in creating an internal state of mind, thoughts, and emotions.
+Our most potent resource is the inner state we create.

 Whether your personal competition refers to corporate communications, relations with extended family members, kids, spouse, dates or work-related colleagues, a regular training session with your Psychologist or coach might just help you to focus your attention on your most applicable strengths and remind you where your weaknesses need to be avoided.
-You can call this a strategy session, a counseling session, training or simply preparation, but the upshot is your personal process gets improved.
-Personally, I enjoy the process of meditation as it provides me with the opportunity to pay attention to the quality of my mind, and normally calms and assists me to focus, but running still contributes, as does the reading, writing a little, golf, etc.
+You can call this a strategy session, a counseling session, training, or simply preparation, but the upshot is your personal process gets improved.
+Personally, I enjoy the process of meditation as it provides me with the opportunity to pay attention to the quality of my mind and calms typically and assists me in focusing, but running still contributes, as does the reading, writing a little, golf, etc.

-To illustrate, say I know that I have a tendency to anger easily, curse, insult or generally push others away.
-It eventually comes to my attention that these automatic responses have been in my way of developing into a better leader, and I have a great desire to improve my leadership abilities and to more effectively influence others.
+To illustrate, say I know that I have a tendency to anger easily, curse, insult, or generally push others away.
+It eventually comes to my attention that these automatic responses have been in my way of developing into a better leader, and I have a great desire to improve my leadership abilities and to influence others more effectively.
 “Perfecting my process” means, in this situation, that I need to change or do something different, right?

 So, my process begins when I become aware of my weakness, and should continue by cultivating a greater awareness of my related strengths, which I can use to replace my weakness.
-My process should continue to include a way to continuously cultivate a greater detailed awareness of my weakness’ “trigger points,” which are normally stress-related.
+My process should continue to include a way to continuously grow a greater full awareness of my weakness’ “trigger points,” which are ordinarily stress-related.
 This greater detail will help me to refine my efforts.